kishore82/cloud_native/java/java-tutorial/collections/README.md

 **Compare and Swap:** Also used in Atomic Operations, allows a thread to check if a **value in memory matches an expected value** and **update it to a new one atomically**, preventing synchronization problems and race conditions.
 CAS is commonly used in **lock-free** data structures to enable multiple threads to access and modify data simultaneously without causing conflicts or synchronization overhead.

 **Locks:** Java 5 introduced Lock interface and its subinterface ReadWriteLock.
 Its implementation Reentrantlock and Reentrantreadwritelock provides lock and unlock methods.

+### Why heap is used in Priority Queue

+**Heap** is used in a priority queue because it efficiently maintains the priority queue's requirements, such as easily finding and removing the highest priority element in **O(log n)** time complexity.

+A **regular queue** does not have any inherent priority notion, making it less efficient for priority-based operations in **O(n)** time complexity.

 ## References: